Total-RP/Total-RP-3/README.md

 Download on [Curse].

-Are you having an issue with Total PR 3?
+Are you having an issue with Total RP 3?
 Check the [F.A.Q] and our [troubleshooting page]!

 > “I recently switched over to Total RP 3 and it is so much better! […] Total RP 3 is probably the best [roleplay add-on] that I found.”
 > — Anne Stickney [@Shadesogrey](https://twitter.com/Shadesogrey), in [Blizzard Watch — Episode 95](http://bit.ly/2gtTgYf)